NiklasGustafsson/onnx/docs/Operators-ml.md

 ### <a name="ai.onnx.ml.FeatureVectorizer"></a><a name="ai.onnx.ml.featurevectorizer">**ai.onnx.ml.FeatureVectorizer**</a>

   Concatenates input features into one continuous output.<br><br>
+      **TODO: Correct this explanation, because it refers to an attribute that does not exist:**<br>
       Inputlist is a list of input feature names, inputdimensions is the size of each input feature.
       Inputs will be written to the output in the order of the input arguments.<br><br>
       All inputs are tensors of float.
-Any feature that is not a tensor of float should be converted using either Cast or CastMap.<br><br>
+Any feature that is not a tensor of float should be converted using either Cast or CastMap.
-**TODO: Correct this explanation, because it refers to an attribute that does not exist.**

 #### Version

 This version of the operator has been available since version 1 of the 'ai.onnx.ml' operator set.